programmerrm/Python-100-Days-Problem-Solving/README.md

 1. Check if a number is even or odd -> DONE
 2. Find the maximum between two numbers -> DONE
-3. Check if a number is positive, negative or zero
+3. Check if a number is positive, negative or zero -> DONE
 4. Calculate the factorial of a number
 5. Find the sum of first n natural numbers